Access all published articles

 All ESR members in good standing have free and unlimited online access to European Radiology

 Online access to European Radiology is included in the annual ESR membership fee.
 Information about ESR membership can be obtained at www.myESR.org/membership

 ESR members can access full text articles directly from the monthly Table of Contents alert e-mail, and via the ESR MyUserArea:

 - Log in to the ESR MyUserArea with your last name and Personal ID

-Please make sure that cookies and pop-ups are not blocked for any www.myESR.org or www.springerlink.com pages
+Please make sure that cookies and pop-ups are not blocked for any of www.myESR.org or www.springerlink.com pages.

 As the family of radiologists is steadily growing, it is becoming more and more important for the community of experts to keep track of the exciting new research their colleagues conduct in other parts of the world.

 Without doubt, English today is the lingua franca of science, but it is also true that a majority of scientists do not speak English as their mother tongue.
 Reading research articles in their mother tongue makes it easier for scientists to concentrate on the scientific message rather than on the foreign language.

 Tenemos el placer de presentarles los resúmenes, puntos y palabras clave de los artículos publicados en European Radiology en español.
 Queremos ofrecer este servicio a la comunidad científica hispanohablante, y esperamos que les facilite la selección de artículos interesantes.
 Las traducciones se han realizado minuciosamente por radiólogos con excelentes conocimientos del español y el inglés, coordinadas y editadas por el Dr Antonio López Rueda (Murcia/ES).